AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 ### HA
 * `single_az_ha` (Optional) If enabled, Controller monitors the health of the gateway and restarts the gateway if it becomes unreachable.
 Valid values: true, false.
 Default value: false.
 * `peering_ha_subnet` - (Optional) Public subnet CIDR to create Peering HA Gateway in.
-Required if enabling Peering HA for AWS/AWSGov/Azure/AzureGov/Alibaba Cloud.
+Required if enabling Peering HA for AWS/AWSGov/AWS Top Secret/Azure/AzureGov/Alibaba Cloud.
 Optional if enabling Peering HA for GCP.
 Example: AWS: "10.0.0.0/16".
 * `peering_ha_zone` - (Optional) Zone to create Peering HA Gateway in.
 Required if enabling Peering HA for GCP.
 Example: GCP: "us-west1-c".
 Optional for Azure.
 Valid values for Azure gateways are in the form "az-n".
 Example: "az-2".
 Available for Azure as of provider version R2.17+.
 * `peering_ha_insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode-enabled Peering HA Gateway.
 Required for AWS only if `insane_mode` is set and `peering_ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `peering_ha_eip` - (Optional) Public IP address to be assigned to the HA peering instance.
 Only available for AWS and GCP.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway to be created.
 Required if enabling Peering HA. **NOTE: Please see notes [here](#peering_ha_gw_size-1) in regards to any deltas found in your state with the addition of this argument in R1.8.**

 ### Insane Mode
 * `insane_mode` - (Optional) Enable [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) for Gateway.
 Insane Mode gateway size must be at least c5 series (AWS) or Standard_D3_v2 (Azure/AzureGov).
 If enabled, a valid /26 CIDR segment of the VPC must be specified to create a new subnet.
-Only supported for AWS, AWSGov, Azure or AzureGov.
+Only supported for AWS, AWSGov, Azure, AzureGov or AWS Top Secret.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode gateway.
-Required for AWS or AWSGov if `insane_mode` is set.
+Required for AWS, AWSGov or AWS Top Secret if `insane_mode` is set.
 Example: AWS: "us-west-1a".

 ### SNAT/DNAT
 * `single_ip_snat` - (Optional) Enable Source NAT in "single ip" mode for this gateway.
 Valid values: true, false.
 Default value: false. **NOTE: If using SNAT for FQDN use-case, please see notes [here](#fqdn).**